fahim152/fahim152/README.md

 - 🔭 I’m currently working on... wait, which project was it again?
 Oh yeah, all of them!
 - 🌱 I’m always learning... mostly from my mistakes.
-- 👯 I’m looking to collaborate on anything that doesn't involve waking up before 10am.
 - 🤔 I’m looking for help with how to add more hours to a day.
 Anyone?
 - 💬 Ask me about the time I thought recursion was a type of exercise.
 - 📫 How to reach me: Send a raven.
 Or just email, that's cool too.